-1 Lane 1 Name Symbol Description Lane 2 Name Symbol Description 1 Draining Beams × Main Battery × Long recharge, adds a slow-recharge alternate firing mode to the Dreadnought's main cannon that shreds all but the hardest targets in a single activation.

-Lane 1 Name Symbol Description Lane 2 Name Symbol Description 2 Precision × Boosts the entire army's damage against Dreadnought and Juggernaut class enemies by 20% thanks to advanced superstructure analysis.
+Level Step Lane 1 Name Symbol Description Lane 2 Name Symbol Description 1 Draining Beams × Adds two health-draining beam modules to the Dreadnought.
+Their experimental nature only allows them to target enemy Dreadnoughts and Juggernauts.
+Main Battery Overload × Long recharge, adds a slow-recharge alternate firing mode to the Dreadnought's main cannon that shreds all but the hardest targets in a single activation.
+2 Precision × Boosts the entire army's damage against Dreadnought and Juggernaut class enemies by 20% thanks to advanced superstructure analysis.
 Annihilate × Increases firing rate of entire army by 25% by centralizing weapon protocols within the Dreadnought's mainframe.
 3 Durantium Armor × Increases armor by 20% with a permanent coat of extra-hard Durantium alloy.
 Substructure Reinforcement × Grants the entire army additional hit points by injecting preframulated amulite into the support structures.